No limp and soggy french toast with this recipe! The thick bread is dipped into a pancake-like batter just like your favorite diner!

 - 12 slices Texas Toast bread thick sliced bread

-- In an 8 x 8 square dish, or wide bowl, whisk together the wet ingredients (milk, eggs and vanilla extract.)
+- In a square dish, or wide bowl, whisk together the wet ingredients (milk, eggs and vanilla extract.)

 - Dip one side of the bread, flip it over and dip the other.

 - Let excess batter drip off then place coated bread immediately onto the pre-heated skillet.

 - Flip when browned and then brown the other side.
 About 4-5 minutes per side.

 - Sprinkle with powdered sugar and drizzle on some maple syrup to serve!